 For more information about what you can expect from your time in hospital or if you have any concerns about your treatment, see Patient care, treatment and concerns.

-A doctor or nurse will let you know if and when you are ready to go.
+An emergency department clinician will let you know if and when you are ready to go.
 They will also let you know what is happening with your care or treatment, so don't hesitate to ask questions if you don't understand what's happening.